 Do Multiple Credit Checks Affect Your Credit Score?

 In terms of a mobile phone contract, if a network runs a credit check and you pass it won’t have much of an effect.
 The problem comes when multiple hard inquiries are carried out in a short amount of time which will negatively impact your credit rating.
-This is why we recommend customers do not keep reapplying elsewhere if they have been declined at one network.
+This is why we recommend customers do not keep reapplying elsewhere if they have been declined at one network, instead if you need access to texts, minutes and data take out a prepaid sim that doesn’t have a credit check, instead, it operates on a rolling 30-day basis.

 If you think a hard inquiry happened without your permission, check your credit reports to see the full details of the enquiry and you might decide to dispute it.
 Please note you can only dispute hard enquiries that have occurred without your permission.
 If you gave permission for the lookup it usually takes up to two years for them to fall off your report.